 Many of the things on it are probably things that are in our list of questions that we routinely ask our patients anyway.
 It's nice to have it all laid out there in black an white so that we know who you are and what decisions you've already made.
 Less questions that we have to ask = shorter admission process = more time to labor in peace. (well, peace is a strong word, but ya know.)

-CLICK HERE to instantly download my FREE Birth Plan Prep Checklist.
-It’s a great way to start learning about what to put on your birth plan and get a head start on those questions I was talking about.
+CLICK HERE to instantly download my FREE Birth Plan Preparation Worksheet.
+It's a great way to start learning about what to put on your birth plan and get a head start on those questions I was talking about.

 A good birth plan makes the time spent trying to figure you out shorter.
 If you have your ideas listed, you wont have a provider in your room right away requesting to do an intervention that we already know that you don't want to have done.